By Elaine Everitt BSc (Hons) DO LicAc - Medical Herbalist, Osteopath and Acupuncturist.

 - Stimulates the internal organs of the body, increasing circulation

 - Pacifies Vata and Pitta

 - Warm oil in the ear helps support ear health.

 How to use Open Sesame Cleansing Oil:

 - Place the bottle in a pot of warm water to warm the oil.
-Test the oil before using to make sure it is not too hot.
+Test the oil before using to make sure it's not too hot.

-- Undress in a warm room (dry brush if desired) and pour small amounts of oil in your palm, and start massaging your body with the oil.
+- Undress in a warm room (dry brush if desired) and pour a small amount of the oil in your palm to start massaging your body.

 - Use long strokes on the limbs and long areas of the body, like the back and flank.
 Start at the extremities and move towards the centre of the body.
 Use circular strokes on the joints, and don’t forget to give attention to the small joints.
 Also use circular strokes on the chest, breasts, buttocks and abdomen.